 Starting Salary: $41,000.

-Student Loans: Zero – due to low spending, about $10k of help from parents, and good high school and summer jobs.
+Student Loans: Zero – due to low spending, about $10k of help from parents and scholarships, and good high school and summer jobs.

 But also absolutely ZERO net worth.
 No bank balances, never owned a car, just a bike, a backpack, and a diploma.